-My long-term goal is to advance health equity science.
-Building on two decades of domestic and international experience in clinical and public health informatics, my research focuses especially on human-centered artificial intelligence (AI) and development of systematic, scalable, data-driven approaches to promote health equity.
-My work usually examines and applies methods such as machine learning, natural language processing, and spatiotemporal analysis in addition to traditional biostatistics and epidemiology.
-I am particularly interested in using and interrogating multimodal data sources and the vast toolbox that computational learning offers to better understand, improve, and facilitate study of health in populations and communities that are marginalized.
+Building on a decade and a half decade of domestic and international experience in clinical and public health informatics, my research focuses especially on human-centered AI and the development of systematic, scalable, data-driven approaches to improve human health and well-being for everyone.
+My work usually examines and applies methods such as machine learning, natural language processing, and spatio-temporal analysis in addition to traditional biostatistics and epidemiology.
+I am particularly interested in using and interrogating multimodal data sources and the vast toolbox that computational learning offers to better understand, improve, and facilitate study of health in populations and communities.
 Generally, my research can be grouped into four primary domains:

 My PhD was funded by training fellowships from the National Library of Medicine and National Institute of Allergy and Infectious Diseases.
 I am also the recipient of a Computational and Data Science Fellowship from the Association for Computing Machinery (ACM) Special Interest Group in High Performance Computing (SIGHPC).
-I have a Master of Philosophy in Biomedical Informatics from Columbia University, Master of Applied Science in Spatial Analysis from the Johns Hopkins Bloomberg School of Public Health, and a Bachelor of Arts in Sociology and History from Yale University.
+In addition to my degrees in biomedical informatics, I also have a Master of Applied Science in Spatial Analysis from the Johns Hopkins Bloomberg School of Public Health and a Bachelor of Arts in Sociology and History from Yale University.

 harry [dot] reyes [at] columbia [dot] edu